badicsalex/peginator/README.md

 There is an opt-in memoization feature that makes it a proper packrat parser that can parse any input in linear time and space.

+Left-recursion is also supported using said memoization feature (also opt-in).

 ## Documentation

 This documentation describes how peginator implements PEGs.
 A basic understanding of PEGs